LumaPictures/pymel/docs/source/install.rst

 ============================================================ ========================================== ==========================================

-.. warning:: If you set your ``PYTHONPATH`` at the system level it will override any values for ``PYTHONPATH`` set in Maya.env, except on OSX when launching Maya from it's application bundle (an application bundle is the icon you click on to launch Maya).
+.. note:: If you set your ``PYTHONPATH`` at the system level it will override any values for ``PYTHONPATH`` set in Maya.env, except on OSX when launching Maya from it's application bundle (an application bundle is the icon you click on to launch Maya).

 .. _install_maya_env: